 One way to make your app GDPR compliant, or any other software solution is by enhancing seamless and reliable document management across the board.
 A reputable healthcare service provider covering over 200 facilities spread across 20 states reached out to Langate seeking to build a reliable document management system.

 After a 6-month period of robust development, our team delivered a functional document management system that is in sync with the client’s needs, as well as industry regulations.
 The solution had various features, including file storage, AD SSO and Non-AD User Support, advanced ACLs, as well as custom fields and attributes.
 Learn more about the use case here.

 Making software applications GDPR compliant begins with top-quality data integration and validation analysis.
 The client approached langate to build a next-gen healthcare IT integration solution that addresses the bottlenecks of big data interexchange and enhance industry compliance in the process.

 We built a fully functional, custom solution with various capabilities, such as big data management, processing data from multiple sources, adaptable schedule and customization, as well as improved security.
 Read more about the use case to discover the client’s feedback and how the solution is a game changer.

 Wrapping It Up

-Being non-compliant isn’t an option, especially if you are going to tap the EU market, expand exponentially, and add happy customers to your list.
-With that in mind, implement all these steps if you are yet a privacy protection plan.
+Being non-compliant to the GDPR requirement isn’t an option, especially if you are going to tap the EU market, expand exponentially, and add happy customers to your list.
+With that in mind, implement all these steps in this guide to GDPR compliant software development.
 If you need more clarification about your strategy, conduct a readiness assessment and determine which of the steps highlighted here need to be implemented.
 Alternatively, contact us for GDPR-compliant app development.